New evidence for the rapidity evolution in Mueller-Navelet dijet production: BFKL, Sudakov, and RG-invariance: Abstract

 \section{Abstract}

-We study the interplay between the high-energy resummation based on the BFKL equation and initial state radiation effects, taken into account within the framework of the high-energy factorization, in the production of Mueller-Navelet dijets at hadron colliders.
-We use the solution of the NLO BFKL equation built out of eigenfunctions perturbatively constructed up to NLO to avoid the need for a special renormalization scale setting.
-We demonstrate that the various data sets from the FNAL Tevatron and CERN LHC can be described in this way and both the initial state radiation effects of the high-energy factorization and the NLL BFKL resummation are crucial for the uniform description of the data across all values of rapidity difference between the jets.
+We study the effects of matching of the high-energy resummation based on the BFKL equation with initial state radiation effects, taken into account within the framework of high-energy factorization, in the production of Mueller-Navelet dijets.
+We use RG-invariant solution of the NLO BFKL equation built out of eigenfunctions perturbatively constructed up to NLO to avoid the need for a special renormalization scale setting.
+We demonstrate that various data sets from the FNAL Tevatron and CERN LHC can be described in this way and both, the NLL BFKL resummation and initial state radiation effects of the high-energy factorization, are crucial for the uniform description of the data across all values of the rapidity difference between the jets.
+The behavior of angular distributions and ratios of angular coefficients with increasing rapidity separation between the jets provides clear evidence for the BFKL dynamics at the FNAL Tevatron and CERN LHC.

-The Balitsky-Fadin-Kuraev-Lipatov (BFKL) equation describing the structure of the QCD pomeron has a history of almost $50$ years~\cite{BFKL1,BFKL2,BFKL3,BFKL4,BFKL5,BFKL6}.
-It can be written as an evolution equation for the Green's function $G$ w.r.t. rapidity difference $Y$: